pgdoc/PgDoc.Core/README.md

 PgDoc has no concept of inserting or deleting.
 They are both treated as an update.

 Creating a new document is equivalent to updating a document from a null body to a non-null body.
-The initial value of the `Version` property of a document that has never been created is always `ByteString.Empty`.
+The initial value of the `Version` property of a document that has never been created is always `0`.

 ```csharp
 // Generate a random ID for the new document